DisableGraphics/ProtonVPN-annoyer/README.md

 Just execute `./annoyer`

 # Notes
 Following a kernel update, connecting to ProtonVPN is impossible.
-Please reboot your computer before trying.
+Please reboot your computer before doing so.